We all have leather and suede in our closets: skirts, vests, jackets. But if something happens while we're out, how would we clean leather ourselves?

 These are the toughest and most practical leathers.
 The leather is finished with pigments on the surface.

-This is an aniline (also called distressed or bomber leather) that has been brushed to create a soft velvety surface.
 It's very absorbent and will stain easily, although some nubucks, such as distressed or bomber, have waxed surfaces that offer some protection.

 Suede is actually the flesh side of a piece of leather.
 But it looks like nubuck and needs similar care.
 You can also protect suedes and nubucks with a water repellant spray but it may darken the color.